pulp/pulp_rpm/docs/user-guide/quick-start.rst

 Now we can proceed with binding to a specific repository.
 Binding causes the Pulp repository to be setup on the consumer as a normal yum repository.
+Bound repositories are added to the file ``/etc/yum.repos.d/pulp.repo``.
 Binding also allows the server to initiate the installation of packages from that repository onto the consumer.
 In this case, repository "zoo" has already been created on the Pulp server and contains packages.

 ::